saivigneo/Netfilx_Webseries-movies-Clustering/README.md

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png)

-<h2> :book:Introduction</h2>
-Netflix, the world’s largest on-demand internet streaming media and online DVD movie rental service provider.it Founded August 29, 1997, in Los Gatos, California by Marc and Reed.
-It has 69 million members in over 60 countries enjoying more than 100 million hours of TV shows and movies per day
-Netflix is the world’s leading internet entertainment service with enjoying TV series, documentaries, and feature films across a wide variety of genres and languages.
-I was curious to analyze the content released in Netflix platform which led me to create these simple, interactive, and exciting visualizations and find similar groups of people.

-<h2> :book: Problem Statement</h2>
-The goal of this project is to find similarity within groups of people to build a movie recommendation system for users.
-We are going to analyze a dataset from the Netflix database to explore the characteristics that people share in movies.
-We have experienced it ourselves or have been in the room, the endless scrolling of selecting what to watch.
-Users spend more time deciding what to watch than watching their movie.

 <h2> :book: Data Summery</h2>
 This dataset consists of tv shows and movies available on Netflix as of 2019.
 The dataset is collected from Fixable which is a third-party Netflix search engine.